kubevirt/community/wg-TEMPLATE/README.md

-# WG Responsibilities
+# Working Group Responsibilities

-All KubeVirt WGs must define a charter.
+All KubeVirt Working Groups (WGs) must define a charter.

-- The scope must define
+- The scope must define:
   - what problem the WG is solving
-  - what deliverable(s) will be produced to whom
+  - what deliverable(s) will be produced, and to whom
-  - when the problem is solved
+  - when the problem is expected to be resolved
-- The governance must outline
+- The governance must outline:
-  - the responsibilities within the WG as well as
+  - the responsibilities within the WG
-  - the roles owning those responsibilities.
+  - the roles owning those responsibilities
   - which SIGs are stakeholders

 ## Steps to create a WG charter